ern0/gioco-a-intervalli/README.md

-# intervallo
+# Intervallo

-commodore plus/4 game
+_Skill game for Commodore machines, written in Basic_